jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * **What happens if I’m 29 and tomorrow’s my birthday, but then it turns to midnight in the middle of the game?** You’ll become a 3/0 and get stunned.
 * **Isn’t that kind of stupid?** Play faster next time.
 * **I feel like you’re not taking this seriously.** That’s not a question.

+## Bullseye (MC)
+Set: H.A.M.M.E.R.
+**Perfect Aim**
+When Bullseye uses **Perfect Aim** it will give him ATK until it’s equal to the defender’s DEF.
+But if the
+Defender gains or loses DEF later in the combat, that won’t affect
+Bullseye’s ATK.
+With Everything’s a Weapon, you’ll put the top card of your deck into your
+KO pile before you
+choose which enemy
+character to
+apply the
+effect to.

 ## Chimichanga